Library and Learning Resources

 Speech and Sign Success Center (SSSC)

 Sign Language and Speech students can access specially designed digital video recording rooms that include flat screen monitors for self guided practice and skill development.
 For Sign students, the center has the video relay system (VRS) with special headsets for interpreters in training, as well as finger practice software.
 For Speech students, the center provides video libraries of speech examples and tools to create and manage visual aids.
 For both subject areas, individualized tutoring services are available.
+Students must be enrolled in a Speech or Sign class, and bring their student I.D. with them to access the center.
 Drop-in sessions are welcomed, but appointments are highly encouraged.

 Building 61 - Room 1314, (909) 274-5389